 Prime Video gets an update ahead of its biggest premier yet.

-The redesigned Prime Video interface ditches the relatively-bland but functional look of the current app for a more menu-oriented layout.
-Rather than overwhelm you with row after row of tiles, the new Prime Video Experience promises to give each individual piece of content more room to breath.
+The redesigned Prime Video interface ditches the relatively bland but functional look of the current app for a more menu-oriented layout.
+Rather than overwhelm you with row after row of tiles, the new Prime Video Experience promises to give each individual piece of content more room to breathe.

 Given how busy the current Prime Video interface can sometimes feel, this is likely to be thrilling news for subscribers.
 Other enhancements here include the introduction of a dedicated sports section, dynamic content carousels and a more useful search function.